FNALLPC/cmsdas-short-exercise-lumi/_episodes/01-introduction.md

 : Corrections for contributions due to spill-over of electronic signals (type-I) and exponentially decaying afterglow due to activation of detector material (type-II)

 Stability and linearity
-: Gradual efficiency loss for each luminometer (mainly due to radiation damage) is monitored and corrected for based on the analysis of emittance scans (fast luminosity separation scans run often under physics production conditions) and by comparing the consistency between multiple luminometers
+: Gradual efficiency loss for each luminometer (mainly due to radiation damage) is monitored and corrected based on the analysis of emittance scans (fast luminosity separation scans run periodically under nominal physics conditions) and by comparing the consistency between multiple luminometers
 : The consistency of detector response as a function of pileup is compared between several luminometers to estimate the non-linearity of each luminometer

 {% include links.md %}